jessecascio/drotto/README.md

 # drotto

-Drotto ("Dr Otto") is a lean, NodeJS process pool, allowing for both single and multi function parallel processing.
+Drotto is a lean, NodeJS process pool, allowing for both single and multi function parallel processing.

 ## Why drotto?